bedezign/ssh-to-iterm2/README.md

 ## Guid

-At this point this is an auto-generated SHA1 checksum off the host patterns and cannot be overridden.
+At this point this is an auto-generated SHA1 checksum of the host patterns and cannot be overridden.
 As long as you don't change the patterns the resulting `Guid` remains the same.

 ### Ignore